anna-shr/rsschool-cv/cv.md

 **2021**

-* Completed the freeCodeCamp.org course 'Front End Libraries', representing approximately 300 hours of coursework (with a certificate)
+* Completed the **freeCodeCamp.org course 'Front End Libraries'**, representing approximately 300 hours of coursework (with a certificate)

 **2020**

-* Completed the freeCodeCamp.org course 'JavaScript Algorithms and Data Structures', representing approximately 300 hours of coursework (with a certificate)
+* Completed the **freeCodeCamp.org course 'JavaScript Algorithms and Data Structures'**, representing approximately 300 hours of coursework (with a certificate)

-* Completed the freeCodeCamp.org course 'Responsive Web Design', representing approximately 300 hours of coursework (with a certificate)
+* Completed the **freeCodeCamp.org course 'Responsive Web Design'**, representing approximately 300 hours of coursework (with a certificate)

 **2018 - 2019**

-* Completed the course 'Basics of CG-art' in 'Smirnov School' (with a certificate)
+* Completed the course **'Basics of CG-art'** in 'Smirnov School' (with a certificate)

-* Completed the course 'Profession: Illustrator' (learned to create vector graphics in Adobe Illustrator, mastered my skills in it to an Advanced level, learned how to create commercial illustrations) (with a certificate)
+* Completed the course **'Profession: Illustrator'** (learned to create vector graphics in Adobe Illustrator, mastered my skills in it to an Advanced level, learned how to create commercial illustrations) (with a certificate)

-* Completed the course 'Illustration' (with a certificate)
+* Completed the course **'Illustration'** (with a certificate)

 ## Languages